Lesterpaintstheworld/aider/website/share/index.md

 nav_exclude: true
 ---

-# Shared aider_nova chat transcript
+# Shared aider chat transcript

-A user has shared the following transcript of a pair programming chat session created using <a href="https://aider_nova.chat">aider_nova</a>. aider_nova is a command line tool that lets you pair program with GPT-3.5 or GPT-4, to edit code stored in your local git repository.
+A user has shared the following transcript of a pair programming chat session created using <a href="https://aider.chat">aider</a>. aider is a command line tool that lets you pair program with GPT-3.5 or GPT-4, to edit code stored in your local git repository.

 The transcript is based on <a id="mdurl" href="">this chat transcript data</a>.